We got broadcast excellence as you've come to know, love, and expect.

 What does it mean?

-If Bobby Jindal could probably provide all this himself, is that what he's saying?
+Bobby Jindahl could probably provide all this himself.

 I wanted to see the condition of my house as every other congressman who went down there did.

-But I went to the house to see what whether it was underwater, whether it had been looted, that sort of thing.
+But I went to the house to see whether it was underwater, whether it had been looted, that sort of thing.

-There wasn't anything especially important to retrieve from the House.
+There wasn't anything especially important to retrieve from the house.

-He just didn't tell them that until after they had set out for the Superdome.
+For the express purpose of going to his house, he just didn't tell them that until after they had set out for the Superdome.

-He now says, hey, I I just wanted to go to the Superdome, and they said you were getting shot at out there, you got to take a guard with you.
+He now says, hey, I just wanted to go to the Superdome, and they said you were getting shot at out there.

 Well, even in his scenario, how do they end up at his house?

-But Congressman William Jefferson, Democrat Louisiana, asked the National Guard to drive the truck, the five-ton truck, all the way up to the steps so that he wouldn't have to get wet getting out of the truck and going into his uh fashionable home on Morango Street in the affluent uptown section of New Orleans.
+But Congressman William Jefferson, Democrat Louisiana, asked the National Guard to drive the truck, the five-ton truck, all the way up to the steps so that he wouldn't have to get wet getting out of the truck and going into his fashionable home on Marengo Street in the affluent uptown section of New Orleans.

 The truck got stuck in the mud, and that meant it couldn't back out, couldn't leave.